-For many developers, rules engines are something to be feared or admired from a distance.
+For many senior developers, rules engines are something to be feared or admired from a distance.
 Rules engines are often seen as buzzwords, mystery boxes on an architectural level, and it’s difficult to know how to apply or when to apply a technology until being confronted with it first-hand.
 Rules engines separate the management of business rules from the rest of the application.
 Business rules are a collection of statements that define the behavior and operations of a business.
 At this point, someone might still be buzzed as to why rules are something useful?
 In terms of one rule or a few, it might still be considered to go directly with the imperative style.
 Developers are used to break down the requirements into smaller steps and having to give away that control to the declarative style can sometimes be intimidating.

 Rules engines let us define rules in a declarative way, compared to the imperative programming type that is used by languages such as Java, where the sequence of instructions is explicitly defined and when code execution should happen.